ucb-rit/savio-training-containers-2021/containers.md

 (For images provided directly by Docker, you don't specify the OWNER.)

-# Singularity workflow (leading into Nicolas' material)

-- [install Singularity locally](https://docs.google.com/document/d/10XAtH9yj5uyiHr3eGHTk9h82bZXEp0aixMCmgYJhGNQ/edit?usp=sharing) (or build an image in the cloud)
-- transfer image to Savio
-- run container on Savio

-# Nicolas' content

 # Approaches to Building

  - Build a Docker image and convert
     - Convenient if you already have a Docker build file
  - Build from Singularity definition file
     - Bootstrap from another Singularity container or non-Docker base OS
     - Alows extra customization with directives

 # Building a Docker container
 ```docker